SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 from the SIGPLAN conference page by contacting the SIGPLAN [Information Director](mailto:infodir_sigplan@acm.org?subject=Conference%20Information).

-If the proceedings will be published by ACM, declare explicitly in the call for papers that authors of accepted submissions are expected to transfer the copyright to the ACM.
+If the proceedings will be published by ACM, declare explicitly in the call for papers that authors of accepted submissions will have several choices (summarized [here](https://authors.acm.org/main.html)) for how copyrights are handled.
 If presentations are to be videoed, mention that presenters must sign a permission form in order for the video to be released online.
 Mention that publication of auxiliary material is encouraged, and note the associated copyright policy (see 'Auxiliary material', below).

 The conference web page should include information about the various benefits offered by the [SIGPLAN Professional Activities